GoogleCloudPlatform/cloud-hackathons/000-FAQ/gH-HackDescription-Template.md

    - Figure out the scale problem in the world of IoT.
 How do you hand trillions of data points of telemetry?

 ## Prerequisites
-- Your own Azure subscription with Owner access
+- Your own GCP project with Owner IAM role.
+- An AVNET X231 device
+- gCloud CLI
 - Visual Studio Code
-- Azure CLI
-- An AVNET X231 device

 ## Repository Contents (Optional)
 - `../Coach/Guides`